CorMazz/cormazz.github.io/_posts/2024-11-23-homelab-mvp.md

 # Home Server Journey

 I decided to setup a home server to learn about networking, as well as to enable future endeavors such as testing out a Docker Swarm autograder application for the next iteration of GE's Python Bootcamp that I created.
-This blog post goes through and explains two interesting mini-stories where I learned some fundamental concepts about networking or how operating systems work, and then finally goes over the steps I took to get to my current setup for the homelab.
+This blog post goes through and explains some interesting mini-stories where I learned some fundamental concepts about networking or how operating systems work, and then finally goes over the steps I took to get to my current setup for the homelab.
 The ministories are in the order I discovered them, since my journey was highly non-linear and took me on a long route of learning.

 ## Hardware